mattaverse/ivy-write-garden/docs-old/own-the-internet-a-bull-case-for-ethereum.md

 The L1 that I’m most excited about besides Ethereum is [Solana](https://solana.com/)_(disclosure: I own some SOL)_.

 Solana is likely the fastest and lowest cost blockchain in operation, capable of 50,000 transactions per second (TPS), compared to Ethereum’s current 19 TPS, at a cost of less than one-tenth of one cent.
-This **Thread** from Sino Global is chock full of information on Solana for the curious.
+This thread from Sino Global is chock full of information on Solana for the curious.

 ![Twitter avatar for @sinoglobalcap](https://cdn.substack.com/image/twitter_name/w_36/sinoglobalcap.jpg)[**Sino Global Capital **@sinoglobalcapWhy we are bullish on Solana.